- Community is better than being self-sufficient

 What’s an appropriate level of planning and savings?
 I am still working on that, but I know it’s more trusting God and less planning than I have in the past.
 I often try to control circumstances in the hope that this will bring happiness and safety.
 I know this is foolish.
 Control circumstances is at best illusionary.
 Striving for happiness detracts from experiencing joy which is far better.
 Absolute security can only come from trusting a loving and omnipotent God.
 It seem I learn these lessons, forget them, and then have to re-learn them every few years.

 If money is getting tight we will sell our home and use that to live the years we have left.
-I expect that the sale of our home would meet the “4% rule” for an ultra frugal lifestyle in a low cost city in the USA, Portugal, Costa Rica, or other “affordable” country.
-Maybe my 23andMe stock evaluation will rebound and continue to advance once they demonstrate a reliable drug discovery pipeline.
+I expect that the sale of our home would enable us to live in a low cost city in the USA, or “affordable” country like Portugal.
+Maybe my 23andMe stock evaluation will skyrocket when their drug discovery pipeline brings new drugs to the marketplace.
 In that case, our struggle will be to find ways to give money away.
-Maybe there will be some sort of economic disaster which leaves only enough money to move into a small camper, return to Taiwan to live with relatives, or move into a monastic community.
+Maybe there will be some sort of economic disaster which leaves only enough money to move into a small camper, return to Taiwan to live with relatives, or move into a ultra simple monastic community.
 Any of those options would be ok.
 I know that I can be content with the basics and that Jackie and I will together build a community.

 Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”— yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.
 Instead you ought to say, “If the Lord wills, we will live and do this or that.”James 4:13-15 ESV